Zbigniew Brzezinski: Public life

-Brzezinski was a member of the Atlantic Council and the National Endowment for Democracy.
+Zbigniew Brzeziński was a member of the Atlantic Council and the National Endowment for Democracy.
 At the time of his death, he was a member of the Council on Foreign Relations and the International Honorary Council of the European Academy of Diplomacy.

 He was also referred to by the nickname "Zbig".

 Film appearances

-Brzezinski appeared as himself in several documentary films and TV series, such as: the 1997 film Eternal Memory: Voices from the Great Terror, directed by David Pultz; Episodes 17 (Good Guys, Bad Guys), 19 (Freeze) and 20 (Soldiers of God) of the 1998 CNN series Cold War produced by Jeremy Isaacs; the 2009 documentary Back Door Channels: The Price of Peace; and the 2014 Polish biographical film Strateg (The Strategist) directed by Katarzyna Kolenda-Zaleska and produced by TVN.
-The 2014 Polish film Jack Strong features Krzysztof Pieczyński as Brzezinski.
+Zbigniew Brzeziński appeared as himself in several documentary films and TV series, such as: the 1997 film Eternal Memory: Voices from the Great Terror, directed by David Pultz; Episodes 17 (Good Guys, Bad Guys), 19 (Freeze) and 20 (Soldiers of God) of the 1998 CNN series Cold War produced by Jeremy Isaacs; the 2009 documentary Back Door Channels: The Price of Peace; and the 2014 Polish biographical film Strateg (The Strategist) directed by Katarzyna Kolenda-Zaleska and produced by TVN.
+The 2014 Polish film Jack Strong features Krzysztof Pieczyński as Zbigniew Brzeziński.

 Death

-Brzezinski died at Inova Fairfax Hospital in Falls Church, Virginia, on May 26, 2017, at the age of 89.
+Zbigniew Brzeziński died at Inova Fairfax Hospital in Falls Church, Virginia, on May 26, 2017, at the age of 89.
 His funeral was held June 9 at the Cathedral of St. Matthew in Washington, D.C.
 Former President Carter and former Secretary of State Madeleine Albright were among those who gave eulogies, while attendees included international diplomats and emissaries; journalists Carl Bernstein, Chuck Todd and David Ignatius; 100-year-old Gen. Edward Rowny; former National Security Adviser Susan E. Rice; and former National Security Advisor, Lt.
 Gen. H. R. McMaster.

-"If I could choose my seatmate, it would be Dr. Brzezinski," Carter said of his international flights on Air Force One.
-Former National Security Advisor Henry Kissinger, aged 94, was unable to attend, but a note he sent during the eulogy said: "The world is an emptier place without Zbig pushing the limits of his insights."
+"If I could choose my seatmate, it would be Dr. Zbigniew Brzeziński", Carter said of his international flights on Air Force One.
+Former National Security Advisor Henry Kissinger, aged 94, was unable to attend, but a note he sent during the eulogy said: "The world is an emptier place without Zbigniew Brzeziński pushing the limits of his insights."